ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 to reinitialize only a subset of counters.
 This is currently under investigation.
 The user still has some control via the CVODE flag ``CVodeSetMaxStepsBetweenJac``.

-Note that CVODE is currently **NOT** guaranteed to work with OMP !!
-It will however work (as seen on the previous examples) with MPI.

 How does CVODE compare with DVODE ?
 -----------------------------------

-Depending on whether the famous Jacobian `hack` is activated or not in DVODE, the run can be much faster.
+Depending on whether the famous Jacobian `hack` is activated or not in DVODE, the completion time of the run can be decreased significantly.
 The same test case as that described in the previous section can also be integrated with DVODE.
 For that purpose, the FORTRAN routines implementing the DVODE integration have been interfaced with C++ via a FORTRAN header.
 The run is thus identical to ReactEvalCVODE.
 Only the ``GNUmakefile`` needs to be modified: